copperwater/xNetHack/doc/xnh-changelog-7.0.md

   have finished the first level of Sokoban and killed Vlad, respectively.
 - Swap the chaotic and unaligned altar colors to be in line with vanilla: chaotic is now black and unaligned red.
+- For Junethack, begin recording quest completion (returning to one's leader with the quest artifact) as "completed_quest" in the achieveX xlogfile field.

 ### Architectural changes